New Finmeccanica head faces fallout from India crisis

 He denies any wrongdoing.

-Concerns over the potential long-term damage to sales around the world from the taint of corruption claims outweighed relief at swift action to fill the management vacuum.
+Concerns over the potential long-term damage to sales from the taint of corruption claims outweighed relief at swift action to fill the management vacuum.

 "The speed at which the company tried to fix the corporate governance issues is a positive," Italian bank Mediobanca said.